furkansezer/Furkan-Sezer/README.md

 <img src="diagonal.JPG" alt="drawing" width="1000"/>

-### 1.4 Bilevel Multi-Follower Information Design
+### 1.4 Bilevel Information Design
 We analyze welfare maximization under a bilevel hierarchical structure.
 Leader designs information for the game played by managers.
 In turn, managers design information for the game played by employees.
 Payoff state of a manager is defined as weighted sum of payoff state coming from environment and social welfare of employees which he/she is responsible.
 This model offers a novel way to look at hierarchical systems such as supply chains and armed forces.

-**Furkan Sezer**, Ceyhun Eksin, Bilevel Multi-Follower Information Design in Linear-Quadratic-Gaussian Games, 2022
+**Furkan Sezer**, Ceyhun Eksin, Bilevel Information Design in Linear-Quadratic-Gaussian Games, 2022

 <img src="bilevel.JPG" alt="drawing" width="1000"/>